Madrasah Irsyad Zuhri Al-Islamiah: Madrasah Al-Irsyad Al-Islamiah, Windstedt Road (1996–2008)

 In 1996, just when Irsyad was settling down in its Woodlands campus, the construction of the MRT system entailed the widening of Woodlands Road, and forced Irsyad to shift yet again.
 This time, it was relocated to one of the two old buildings at Windstedt road.
 Madrasah Aljunied Al-Islamiah was then occupying the other building.
 The change in location caused a switch to double-sessions due to space constraints and the introduction of a standardised school uniforms to differentiate between Irsyad and Aljunied students.

 In 1998, Irsyad had its first batch of Secondary 1 students due to increased demand for madrasah education.
 This increased the enrolment to 900 students.
 Previously, most of Irsyad's graduates continued their secondary school education at Madrasah Aljunied Al-Islamiah.
 The curriculum for secondary school students was designed such that they would sit for the Secondary Four Certificate examination (more commonly known as Sijil Thanawi Empat (STE)) conducted by MUIS, and the General Certificate of Education 'O'Level (GCE 'O’Level) at the end of Secondary 5.

 In 1999, further changes to the primary level curriculum were made with Islamic subjects at lower primary level being taught in Malay rather than Arabic.

 In 2003, MOE implemented the Compulsory Education (CE) Act.
 Under this act, all children, regardless of those attending national schools or madrasahs, have to sit for the PSLE.
 To better prepare for that eventuality, Irsyad was the first madrasah to introduce a new integrated religious curriculum for the primary school.
 It was developed and produced by MUIS and uses English as the medium of instruction.

 Madrasah Irsyad Zuhri Al-Islamiah, Singapore Islamic Hub (2009–present)

-In 2009, Irsyad moved to the Singapore Islamic Hub.
+In 2009, Irsyad moved to the Singapore Islamic Hub along Braddell Road which also houses the MUIS headquarters and Muhajirin Mosque.
 Its facilities include science lab, state-of-the-art computer labs, a garden, a library, a canteen and expansive football fields.